KnowageLabs/Knowage-Server/knowageqbeengine2/WebContent/qbe/directive/expander-list/readme.md

 ```
 - _id_ is the identifier for the element.
 - _text_ is the label that will be shown for the element.
 - _iconCls_ is the class that will represent the icon for that element.
-Use any fonticons classname.
+Use any fonticons classname you have declared inside the css.
 - _children_ is the array containing the children, which will have the same structure.

 ***